 Can Rapid Dispute Resolution From Verifi Help You Avoid Chargebacks?

 No merchant likes product returns.
 That said, a return is better than a chargeback, any day.
-With help from the new Rapid Dispute Resolution (RDR) service from Verifi, a Visa company, merchants now have the opportunity to issue refunds to customers and thereby avoiding many of those costly chargebacks.
+With Rapid Dispute Resolution (RDR), you now have the opportunity to issue credits to customers automatically and in real time.
+This means customers get a permanent resolution in seconds, while you avoid many costly chargebacks.

-In this post, we’ll take a look at the details behind Visa Rapid Dispute Resolution.
-We’ll also see what still needs to be done to ensure a smooth, consistent transition.
+In this post, we’ll take a look at the details behind Rapid Dispute Resolution.
+We’ll also see what still needs to be done to ensure a smooth, consistent transition to implement new payment dispute practices.

 What is Rapid Dispute Resolution?